baharpan/cosmo/README.md

 # Recoloring  the  Colored  de  Bruijn  Graph
- A heuristic algorithm to recolor a CDBG, with smaller number of colors, while the original colors are distinguishable.
+ A heuristic algorithm to recolor a colored DBG, with orders of magnitude less number of colors, while the original colors are distinguishable.
+We note that colors can be either samples or reads.
  ### Prerequisites

 VARI and its all Prerequisites